NanoComp/meep/doc/docs/FAQ.md

 ### Can Meep be used to investigate lasing phenomena?

 Yes.
 More specifically, Meep can be used to model saturable gain and absorption via multilevel atomic susceptibility.
 This feature may be used to investigate optically-pumped lasing phenomena such as [Raman lasers](https://en.wikipedia.org/wiki/Raman_laser).
 For details, see [Materials/Saturable Gain and Absorption](Materials.md#saturable-gain-and-absorption).

+### Does Meep support adjoint-based optimization?

+Not currently but work is underway to add support for this feature with expected release in early 2019.